 Field Studio is a collaboration of Hannah Ayers and Lance Warren, married documentary filmmakers based in Richmond, Virginia.
 We make story-driven media at the intersection of history and social justice.

 Our first film, That World is Gone: Race and Displacement in a Southern Town, won the Audience Award for Short Documentary at the 2010 Virginia Film Festival.
 Our second film, An Outrage (an-outrage.com), about lynching in the American South, premiered at the Smithsonian Museum of American History in March 2017.
-An Outrage has since won the Audience Award at the Indie Grits Film Festival and the Jury Award for Best Short Documentary at the Middlebury New Filmmakers Festival.
 The Southern Poverty Law Center has deployed the film and a comprehensive curriculum to its Teaching Tolerance network of nearly 500,000 teachers.
-And we're on-tour — by invitation at festivals, universities, and museums — to 75 stops in 25 states through 2018.
+We’ve toured the film to festivals, universities, and museums, reaching 85 venues in 26 states.
+We serve on the Virginia General Assembly’s Working Group on the History and Legacy of Lynching in Virginia, and are developing a community discussion guide to ensure that An Outrage continues to serve as a tool for productive conversations about racial violence.

 In June 2017, we received a grant from Virginia Humanities to produce The Hail-Storm: John Dabney in Virginia, a hidden history of an astounding African American restaurateur.
 The Hail-Storm premiered in November 2017 at the sold-out, third-annual John Dabney Dinner, a signature event of Richmond's Fire, Flour & Fork food festival.
-In February 2018, the film launched programming for Black History Month on WCVE and WHTJ, Central Virginia PBS affiliates that collectively reach more than 300,000 viewers.
-These affiliates will broadcast the film three times a year for the next four years.
+In February 2018, the film launched programming for Black History Month on WCVE and WHTJ, Central Virginia PBS affiliates.
+The film was nominated for a Capital Region Emmy in May 2019.
 The Hail-Storm, along with a viewer discussion guide, recipes, and web extras, is also freely available on the film's website (hailstormdabney.com).

 Our work extends to other forms of media and to other urgent issues of social justice.
 In 2016, we produced the multimedia project Richmond Justice (richmondjustice.org), documenting the criminal justice system through portraits, text, audio, and video.
 In May 2017, we were selected to join the inaugural class of Visiting Artists sponsored by the Richmond Memorial Health Foundation to create video stories about health equity.